 All Natural Deodorant

-If you use specialty products like this make sure to bring it with you when you travel as sometimes they can be very hard to find.
+Deodorant is a essential travel kit item.
+I like to bring my special all-natural deodorant with me when I travel since the all-natural stuff can be really hard to find abroad.
+If you use specialty products like this, bring them with you when you travel as sometimes they can be very hard to find.
 However, generic roll-on sticks can be found at pharmacies around the country.

 Portable Jewelry Box

 Lastly, a travel bag essential for us is solid shampoo.
-As we get older we’re slowly becoming hippies.
-We love using Lush products as they do not use hard chemicals, test products on animals, and offer many organic products.
+As we get older, we’re slowly becoming hippies.
+We love using Ethique products as they do not use hard chemicals, test products on animals, and offer many organic products.